 6. Water bottle

-Little styrofoam cups the hospital provide aren’t big enough and easy to knock over so bringing a water bottle from home to stay hydrated.
+The little styrofoam cups the hospital provides aren’t big enough and easy to knock over so bring a water bottle from home to stay hydrated.

 7. Phone, charger & extension cord

 1% is the last thing you’ll want to see when taking pics of your precious bundle.
 And you’ll want to pack an extended phone charger cord or extension cord, you don’t know how far the socket is away from the bed.